-- 4.1 The following principles have been identified by stakeholders as appropriate to guide the management and investigation of test incidents in schools, noting the process variation they allow in practice: - 4.1.1 the different roles and responsibilities of those involved in NAPLAN must be recognised and respected;

-- 4.1.2 alleged breaches of the nationally agreed test administration protocols must be investigated to maintain test integrity and public credibility; - 4.1.3 investigations must be carried out consistently by the appropriate authority and in accordance with basic principles of procedural fairness; - 4.1.4 once an investigation has concluded, appropriate action must be taken and be seen to be taken to ensure public credibility in accordance with local procedures; - 4.1.5 effective communication between those involved in NAPLAN (schools, TAAs, ACARA, system authorities etc) underpins the successful management and investigation of test incidents in schools.
+- 4.1.
+The following principles have been identified by stakeholders as appropriate to guide the management and investigation of test incidents in schools, noting the process variation they allow in practice: - 4.1.1.
+Different roles and responsibilities of those involved in NAPLAN must be recognised and respected. - 4.1.2.
+Alleged breaches of the nationally agreed test administration protocols must be investigated to maintain test integrity and public credibility. - 4.1.3.
+Investigations must be carried out consistently by the appropriate authority and in accordance with basic principles of procedural fairness. - 4.1.4.
+Once an investigation has concluded, appropriate action must be taken and be seen to be taken in accordance with local procedures to ensure public credibility. - 4.1.5.
+Effective communication between those involved in NAPLAN (schools, TAAs, ACARA, system authorities, etc.) underpins successful management and investigation of test incidents in schools.